manhua-man/cursor-autopilot-windows/README.md

 ## Configuration

-The extension automatically creates a `.autopilot.json` file in your project root when first activated.
-This file contains default configuration templates for all supported adapters.
+The extension automatically checks and creates the required files whenever you open a workspace:

+1. **`.autopilot.json`** - Configuration file with adapter settings
+2. **`.cursor/rules/after_each_chat.mdc`** - Cursor rule for capturing chat summaries

+If files are missing or have incorrect content, they will be automatically created/updated.

 **Example `.autopilot.json` structure:**